 - 5. Credits for graduation must total a minimum of 120 semester hours including all required courses.
 Credit toward graduation is not given for any course covering more than one semester until all work for the entire course is completed.
 Repeated courses are counted only once toward degree completion.
 Pre-university credits do not count towards the total credits for graduation. - 6.
 A student must have at least a 2.00 cumulative GPA and at least a 2.00 in the academic major.
 Higher GPA requirements for graduation may be set by the departments. - 7.
-A minimum period of residence of one year is required for graduation.
-The last 30 semester hours of credit toward a degree must be earned in residence at Huston-Tillotson University. - 8.
+A minimum of twenty-five percent of the total credit hours required for a degree and 80% (24 semester credits hours) of the last 30 semester credit hours must be earned at Huston-Tillotson University. - 8.
 A student may graduate under the requirements set forth in the University Bulletin in effect at the time of the student's initial enrollment provided the coursework is completed within six years.
 If the work for a degree covers a period longer than six years, the Department chairperson, in consultation with the student and the Director of Records and Registration, will determine the Bulletin to be used.
 After this consultation, it is the student's responsibility to make the necessary declaration in the Office of Records and Registration by the first semester of the student's senior year and before the last date for adding and dropping courses.